|

 path-breaking and fast-growing network of donors and social investors

 committed to international causes.
+While assuming this

 new role, Wales will continue as CEO of the Council and the Global